AlexanderNZ/houseIt-material/README.md

 $ gulp jslint
 ```
 if you want to know what bad shape our JS is in at the moment.
 It needs cleaning.

+The yo generator used to scaffold the project is https://www.npmjs.com/package/generator-jekyllized
+Check that link out for more detail.

 That's it, any questions?
 Hit me up.